 Above, we mention that drilling needs to be done to the lock if both keys are lost.
 For almost all banks, the drilling fee is covered by the safety deposit box licensee.
 Some banks do offer replacement keys, and it varies between organizations.

-The cost for a replacement key is typically between $50-100.
-If you need to drill into the lock, then you can expect to pay anywhere from $150-200.
-That’s why it’s recommended that you check everywhere for your key or try and get a replacement before drilling.
+The cost of a replacement key is typically between $50 and $100.
+If you need to drill into the lock, you can expect to pay between $150 and $200.
+That’s why it’s recommended to check everywhere for your key or try to get a replacement before drilling.

-Not only will it cost you money, but it could prevent you from accessing your valuables when you need them.
-To expedite the process, reach out to your bank as soon as you realize your keys are missing.
+Not only will it cost you money, but it could also prevent you from accessing your valuables when you need them.
+To expedite the process, contact your bank as soon as you realize your keys are missing.

 During normal banking hours, you can usually secure a new key within a few working days.
 However, banks don’t process replacements during the weekend.
-As a result, notifying your bank on a Friday could mean 4-5 days before you can access your safety deposit box.
+As a result, notifying your bank on a Friday could mean 4 to 5 days before you can access your safety deposit box.

-Does The Bank Have A Copy Of Your Safety Deposit Box Key?
+Does the Bank Have a Copy of Your Key?

 Banks do have a key that can open your safety deposit box, but your key also needs to be present.
 In other words, you or your bank can’t open the box without both keys unless you drill into the lock.

-The key the bank has is also known as a guard key.
-You insert your key into one side of the box, and the banker needs to insert their guard key in at the same time for the box to open.
+The bank's key is also known as a guard key.
+You insert your key into one side of the box, and the banker needs to insert their guard key at the same time for the box to open.

-What To Do If You've Lost The Safety Deposit Box Key Of Someone Who Died?
+What to Do If You've Lost the Key of Someone Who Died

 Opening a safety deposit box after a death can be quite complicated, but it’s not impossible.